meng-kiat/meng-kiat.github.io/docs/_analysis/Analysis-3.md

 ![image8](/assets/images/forecasting/one_8.png)

 Lastly, we have the residual plots.
+Ideally, they should be completely random.

-We can see that there is information that the model has not captured, since both the ACF & PACF plots are not completely within the confidence band.
-This could be due to lack of exogeneous variables for the SARIMAX model.
-If favorita wishes to work with us and provides us with even more information, we can build an more accurate model.
+We can see that there is information that the model has not captured since both plots are not fully within the confidence band.
+This could be due to lack of exogeneous variables for the model.
+If favorita wishes to work with us and provides us with even more information, we can build an even more accurate model.

 ## Implementation